jjgoings/YaleHPC/README.md

 # YaleHPC
-Gaussian 16 or Q-Chem  submission scripts for use on HPCs with Yale CRC
+Gaussian 16 or Q-Chem  submission scripts for use on HPCs (primarily Grace) with Yale CRC

 **Note: you need to be given access to either G16 or Q-Chem before use**